wintercms/.github/CONTRIBUTING.md

 #### Resolving merge conflicts

-Occassionally, you may encounter a merge conflict with your Pull Request.
+Occasionally, you may encounter a merge conflict with your Pull Request.
 This most commonly occurs if another change made to the Winter CMS repository was made to a file that your Pull Request has also changed.

 It is the responsibility of the author of the Pull Request to resolve any merge conflicts before their Pull Request is accepted.